TYPE AND CLASS:

 Step 2 - Must have the following prerequisite(s) before applying:

-- Successfully completed a 40 hour approved insurance course for life, health
+- Successfully taught or completed a 60 hour approved insurance course for life and health

 application date.
 [Click here to find a course] [Requires State